yuvalmGS/gigaspaces-wiki-jekyll/xap97/securing-your-data.markdown

 # Custom Access Control

 Custom Access control using Space Filters allows for access decisions based on user/role/data relationships.
 The `SpaceContext` filter invocation parameter holds the `SecurityContext` of the current operation.
 This context provides you with `UserDetails`, the `Authentication` and `AuditDetails`.
-Based on these, you can enforce custom access decisions (ie allow or disallow the operation).
+Based on these, you can enforce custom access decisions (e.g. allow or disallow the operation).

 {% info %}
 Note that the `SpaceContext` may be `null` in cases related to replication/recovery and filter operations such as "`notify-trigger`".
 In these cases, there is no user context.